 Obviously, you should proof-read for spelling and grammar.
-But that is just the beginning.
+But that’s just the beginning.
 I go through my posts repeatedly, focusing on a specific issue each time (e.g. paragraph structure, transitional phrases, links, keyword density, etc.)

 The average attention span is dropping like a stone in water.
-Plus, the majority of your online readers are likely viewing your post on the small screen of a tablet or the even smaller screen of their phone.
-This makes long paragraphs seem even more overwhelming.
+Plus, the majority of your online readers are likely viewing your post on the small screen of a tablet, or the even smaller screen of their phone.
+This makes long paragraphs even more overwhelming.

 As a rule, paragraphs should not exceed 5-6 sentences.
-Personally, I prefer them shorter than that and often keep my paragraphs to only 1-3 sentences.
+Personally, I prefer them shorter than that and try to keep mine to only 1-3 sentences.

 Make sure the content is divided up evenly between headings.
 If you have one heading that has way more text than the others, try to break it up.

-Be aware of length.
-Google likes longer articles.
-In blog posts, try to avoid going under 500 words.
+In general, avoid going under 500 words.
 Ideally, aim for 1500 words or more.

-Incorporate your focus keyword or keyword phrase into the post, but not too frequently.
+Incorporate your focus keyword into the content, but not too frequently.
 Google will punish you for “keyword stuffing.”
 Filling pages with keywords results in a negative user experience, and can harm your site’s ranking.

 A good rule of thumb is 1-2% of your text.
 So, if you end up with a 1500-word article, you can safely mention your keyword 15-30 times.
-Ideally, your keyword should appear in the first sentence of the post.
+Ideally, try to have it appear in your first sentence.
+That’s an SEO thing.